crystal-data/num.cr/README.md

 It provides:

-- efficient 1 and 2-dimensional data structures
+- An n-dimensional `Tensor` data structure
 - sophisticated reduction and accumulation routines
 - data structures that can easily be passed to C libraries
 - powerful linear algebra routines backed by LAPACK and BLAS